Daniela Nardini

-Daniela Nardini (born 26 April 1968, Largs) is a Scottish actress who played Anna Forbes in the BBC Two television series This Life.
+Daniela Nardini (born 26 April 1966) is a Scottish psychotherapist and former actress who played Anna Forbes in the BBC Two television series This Life.
 The role earned her a BAFTA Best Actress award in 1998 and also earned her a Scottish BAFTA.
 She won a second Scottish BAFTA in 2009 for her role in Annie Griffin's New Town.

 Early life and education

 Nardini was educated at St Mary's Primary School in Largs, a Catholic primary school; her secondary school was Largs Academy, the local mixed-religion comprehensive.
 She then trained as an actress at the Royal Scottish Academy of Music and Drama in Glasgow.
 Her parents managed Nardini's, an ice cream parlour and restaurant in Largs.
 This was mentioned on the BBC lexicographical programme Balderdash and Piffle.
 She spoke about her family in the context of the mysterious history of the 99 Flake ice cream.

 When she was 16, Nardini's elder brother was killed in a car accident.
 She was on the point of giving up acting and training to become a drama teacher when she was offered the part of Anna in This Life.

+In 2024, Nardini qualified as a psychotherapist.